Follow Kilimanjaro's paths to the top.

 - In 1932, Pastor Richard Reusch found a dead leopard on the crater rim.
 Later a glacier was named after him.

-- The construction of Kibo hut began in 1939.
+- the construction of Kibo hut began in 1939.

 - Over 58 visitors trekked up Kilimanjaro in 1942.